Why Does My Steering Wheel Move On Its Own?

 steering-wheel-moves-on-its-own

-1. movement when you start the car
+1. Movement when you start the car

-2. movement while driving
+2. Movement while driving

-3. movement while braking and movement when parked.
+3. Movement while braking and movement when parked.

 If you are driving straight down the road and you let go of the steering wheel and you see it move back and forth, it is not moving on its own.
 This motion is known as “feedback” and there is nothing wrong with your car or steering wheel.